Our Leadership

 For more than three decades, Rosa Whitaker has been at the forefront of global investment, trade and enterprise solutions across Africa—as a U.S. government policy leader, diplomat, global transaction advisor, and entrepreneur.
 Recognized by Foreign Policy magazine as one of the “Top 100 Global Thinkers,” she is a respected voice on Africa’s business and economic landscape, regularly featured in major international media.

-Rosa holds both Bachelor’s and Master’s degrees from The American University in Washington, D.C., and has completed studies in London, Rome, and at the U.S. Foreign Service Institute.
+A native of Washington, D.C., Whitaker holds bachelor’s and master’s degrees from The American University and completed further studies in Europe and at the U.S. Foreign Service Institute.

 Dr. Josephine Wapakabulo